Expert Advice On Improving Your Home

 Signs You May Need HVAC Repair or Replacement

 If your home's HVAC system is malfunctioning or suffering from a lot of wear and tear, you might need an HVAC contractor for repairs or replacement.
-Look for these common signs that your system requires professional attention:
+Look for these common signs that your system needs professional attention:

 • Thermostat malfunctions or temperature control issues

-• Higher than normal energy bills
+• Unusually high energy bills

 • Frequent breakdowns and need for repairs

-• Strange noises when turning on
+• Strange noises when the system turns on

-• Rust, corrosion, or cracking
+• Corrosion, rust, or cracking

 • Refrigerant leaks